TheDeanLab/navigate/docs/source/contributing.rst

 We welcome contributions in the form of bug reports, bug fixes, new features and documentation.
-If you are contributing code, please create it in a fork or branch separate from the main ``develop`` brance and then make a pull request to the ``develop`` branch for code review.
+If you are contributing code, please create it in a fork or branch separate from the main ``develop`` branch and then make a pull request to the ``develop`` branch for code review.
 Some best practices for new code are outlined below.